Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('Make an HTTP HEAD request') and resource ('to a specified URL'), distinguishing it from siblings by specifying it 'returns only headers, no body'.
-This differentiates it from other HTTP methods that return bodies.
+The description clearly states the verb ('Make an HTTP HEAD request') and specific resource (a URL).
+It notes that it 'returns only headers, no body', which implicitly differentiates it from sibling tools like http-get that return body content.
+The mention of secret substitution adds specificity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.